-25.10.2.2 Routine Compare - Current with Previous Option
+26.12.2.2 Routine Compare - Current with Previous Option

-The Routine Compare - Current with Previous option [XTVR COMPARE] is used to compare one or more current routines to previous versions.
+The Routine Compare - Current with Previous option [XTVR COMPARE] compares one or more current routines to previous versions.
 To use the routine compare utility, copies of the selected routines must first be stored in the XTV ROUTINE CHANGES file (#8991), stored in the ^XTV(8991, global.
 This is achieved by use of the Update with Current Routines option [XTVR UPDATE] on the Verifier Tools Menu.
-Routines can be specified one by one or as a group with the wildcard syntax (e.g., XQ\).
+Routines can be specified one by one or as a group with the wildcard syntax (e.g., XQ).
 Any initialize routines are automatically excluded.
 Differences between the current version and the indicated number of prior versions are noted.
 The user is prompted for the number of previous versions from which to begin the listing.
 An entire history or just a brief display of recent modifications can be obtained.

-25.10.3 Programmer Options Menu
+26.12.3 Programmer Options Menu